Pursain/lbPocketPals_RN/README.md

 # lbPocketPals_RN

-This is a React-Native iteration of the web version lbPocketPals (lbPocketPal.com).
+This is a React-Native version of the web lbPocketPal.com, a past collaborative hackathon project of mine.
+The web app is no longer in development but I seek to develop this fun concept further.